 Our institution's diversity efforts and resources are both broad and detailed with sustained and committed leadership from a cross section of these individuals and groups:

-- The Center for Multicultural and Community Affairs, directed by Gary C. Butts, MD, Senior Associate Dean for Diversity Programs, Policy, and Community Affairs and Chief Diversity and Inclusion Officer, fosters a diverse and inclusive learning environment for all students through its active involvement in four major areas within the School of Medicine: curriculum, student affairs, admissions, and research.
+- The Center for Multicultural and Community Affairs, directed by Gary C. Butts, MD, Dean for Diversity Programs, Policy, and Community Affairs and Chief Diversity and Inclusion Officer, fosters a diverse and inclusive learning environment for all students through its active involvement in four major areas within the School of Medicine: curriculum, student affairs, admissions, and research.

 - The Office for Women's Careers, directed by Sandra K. Masur, PhD, Professor and Title IX Coordinator, gives women faculty the tools and information needed for successful careers in science and medicine.